 We're not just talking winter.
 We're talking frigid mountains, Arctic wastelands, icy tundras, glacial waters, and more—and maybe a dash of frozen bodies thrown into the mix for good measure.

-Here are some of the best TV shows that take place in snowy regions and ice-capped towns where everyone is alone and nobody is safe.
+Here are our picks for the best TV shows that take place in snowy regions and ice-capped towns, where everyone is alone, the world seems hostile, and nobody is safe.

 Based on the crime novel series by Giles Blunt, Cardinal takes place in the fictional city of Algonquin, steeped in mounds of crystal white snow.
 We're introduced to the city during winter, where the body of a young girl is lifted out an old mine shaft, preserved like a fossil in ice.